NIMN To Commence Mentorship Programme For Members

 Disclosing this at the institute’s induction ceremony in Lagos, the institute’s President and Chairman of Council, Mr. Tony Agenmonmen, described the planned mentorship programme as a way of further raising the bar of marketing practice in the country.

-He explained that the mentorship progrramme would avail members, especially the younger ones, the opportunity of being mentored by seasoned professionals in the institute.
+He explained that the mentorship programme would avail members, especially the younger ones, the opportunity of being mentored by seasoned professionals in the institute.

-“The programme, which is starting soon, we believe, will provide the opportunity for members, especially those still new in the practice, the opportunity to learn from the experiences of much older professionals, who had carved a niche for themselves in the practice,” he stated.
+“The programme, which will start soon, we believe, will provide the opportunity for members, especially those still new in the practice, the opportunity to learn from the experiences of much older professionals, who had carved a niche for themselves in the practice,” he stated.

 “The institute is a huge community of marketing professionals in the country.
 Your membership admits you to this community where you can share knowledge.
 It also affords you the opportunity to update and upscale your marketing skills, through the institute’s array of highly-subsidized courses.